mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Centralization risk is strongest when it affects the entire Internet.
 However, it can also be present when a substantial portion of the Internet's users lack options for a function.
 For example, if there is only one provider for a function in a region or legal jurisdiction, that function is effectively centralized for those users.

 Likewise, if there is a single entity providing a function, it is obviously centralized.
 However, centralization risk can also be present when there is friction against switching to a substitute, because external factors can more easily promote concentration (see {{indirect}}).
-For example, if switching requires a significant amount of time, resources, expertise, coordination, or effort, centralization risk is indicated.
+For example, if switching requires a significant amount of time, resources, expertise, coordination, loss of functionality, or effort, centralization risk is indicated.

+Note that availability is related to but distinct from centralization.
+For example, if my e-mail provider uses only one server, that server might go down and thus block my access to that function.
+However, this alone is not a cause of centralization risk.

 "Decentralization" is the process of identifying centralization risk related to a function, followed by the application of techniques used to prevent or mitigate that risk.